trflynn89/sublime-format/README.md

 format a file via the Command Palette, open the palette and enter "Format File".
 Similarly, right-click on a file to see "Format File" in the context menu.

 By default, the entire file will be formatted.
-However, if any selections are active, only those selections will be formatted.
-Note: `prettier` and `autopep8` only support formatting a single selection.
+However, if any selections are active, and the formatter supports formatting selections, only those selections will be formatted.

+Note: `autopep8` and `prettier` only support formatting a single selection.
 If there are multiple selections added, only the first non-empty selection will be formatted.
-Further, `rustfmt` does not support formatting individual selections at all.

 This plugin may also be used to format code automatically when a file is saved.
 See [Settings](#Settings).